egliette/sbytetrack/README.md

 - Independent object counting across multiple processes
 - Class-specific tracking

+Note: This source code is mainly based on [Supervision BYTETrack](https://github.com/roboflow/supervision)

 ## Installation

 Currently, this package is for local use only.